Planting new roots: Top 5 retirement destinations

 It’s the third largest city in Arizona, but Mesa takes the #1 spot for best places to retire in the U.S. July temperatures hover in the 90s, while January temperatures don’t dip below 50.
 And while the cost of living is around the national average, house hunters can find homes at a median price of $200,000.
 Mesa retirees also enjoy a light rail system, bus system and proximity to Sky Harbor Airport for getting around the area.

-Spending your hard-earned (and carefullt saved) retirement income wisely
+Spending your hard-earned (and carefully saved) retirement income wisely

 As a retiree, you want to make sure you can afford the home you want — whether it’s the one you’re currently living in, or a new home in another city — without sacrificing a comfortable retirement lifestyle.
 A HECM reverse mortgage loan may be a smart financing option to consider during retirement.
 Exclusively available to homeowners and homebuyers age 62 and older, a HECM reverse mortgage loan allows you to borrow against the equity in your home, and monthly principal and interest payments are optional.
 As with any mortgage, you must meet your loan obligations, keeping current with property taxes, homeowners insurance and any homeowners association (HOA) fees, and keeping your home in good condition.
 This can give you access to a new source of funds that you can use to supplement your income, pay for healthcare, set aside as a “rainy day fund,” or purchase a new home.

-Available in certain states, an Equity Elite Reverse Mortgage is another loan option, designed for owners and buyers of homes, townhomes and condominiums valued at more than $700,000.
-This new loan offers many benefits, including maximum lending limits of up to $6 million — which gives owners of higher-value homes access to more of their home equity; as well as no Mortgage Insurance Premium (MIP) fees.
+Available in certain states, an Equity Elite Reverse Mortgage is another loan option, designed for owners and buyers of homes, townhomes and condominiums who are age 60+.* This new loan offers many benefits, including maximum lending limits of up to $4 million — which gives owners of higher-value homes access to more of their home equity; as well as no Mortgage Insurance Premium (MIP) fees.
 Both a HECM reverse mortgage and Equity Elite can help you delay the need to tap into your retirement funds — and secure the funds you need to relocate to the city and home of your dreams.

 Setting your sights on a new zip code?